sjbylo/container-workshop/06-scaling-the-application/README.md

 vote-app      10.128.0.33:8080,10.129.0.30:8080,10.129.2.27:8080   15m
 ```

-Note that the name of the endpoints is `vote-app` and there are three ips addresses for the three pods.
+Note that the name of the endpoints is `vote-app` and there are three IP addresses addresses for the three pods.

 Run the `oc idle endpoints/vote-app` command to idle the application